danielmcquillen/validibot-validators/README.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

-Both sides use the same typed Pydantic envelopes from `sv_shared`: Django creates/parses
+Both sides use the same typed Pydantic envelopes from `vb_shared`: Django creates/parses
 inputs/outputs with these models, and validators do the same to keep the schema in lockstep.
 The Cloud Run worker passes the `input.json` URI inside the job payload; env/CLI overrides
 (`INPUT_URI`) are only for local/manual runs.